noskir-code/Unboxy-Potocol/README.md

 # Unboxy-Potocol
-Multi-type Fediverse protocol created to make any kind of service or combine them for only one account usage.
+Multi-type Fediverse protocol created to make any kind of services or combine them for only one account usage.